Sri Rama Madhava Theertha pratishtha, 300 years old Hanuman

 Saurashtra :

-This region remained as Saurashtra state after independence, but during state reorganisation this region merged with Bombay and finally into Gujarat.
+This region remained as Saurashtra state after independence, but during state reorganisation, this region merged with Bombay and finally into Gujarat.

 Saurashtra Language:

-Today this language which is spoken in these regions is still preserved by the people who had been driven out of the region as an aftermath when Mohamed of Ghazini attacked the area of Somnath in Kathiawar for more than 17 times between 1000 and 1027 AD.
+Today this language which is spoken in these regions is still preserved by the people who had been driven out of the region as an aftermath when Mohamed of Ghazni attacked the area of Somnath in Kathiawar more than 17 times between 1000 and 1027 AD.
 As the region was plundered of all its wealth, the people started migrating to other places in search of work.
 Whichever kingdom was offering patronage to them they felt safe in moving over to that country.
 Thereby they continued to travel throughout India.

 The best portion of this migrating community was they continued to speak their language.
-After traveling and settling at some place they were forced to leave the place and look for a peaceful place, since at that time the invasion of Islamic forces continued from north.
-After establishment of Vijayanagar Samrajya with Hampi as its capital, peace prevailed in south.
+After traveling and settling at some place they were forced to leave the place and look for a peaceful place, since at that time the invasion of Islamic forces continued from the north.
+After the establishment of Vijayanagar Samrajya with Hampi as its capital, peace prevailed in the south.
 The Saurashtrans who started their journey from their region finally started settling in south India.
 Their seven hundred years of travel history is traced with the help of their language today.

 Saurashtrans of Madurai: